trdroid/MongoDB-Examples/Queries.md

 <i>Add a new attribute (age) for an user</i>

-A new property can be added to an existing document by using the update() method and passing it
+A new property can be added to an existing document by using the update() method on the collection and passing it
-* the document to be updated
+* the query selector of the documents to be updated
-* using the $set operator to set a new property
+* using the $set operator to set a new property which is passed in as a JSON

 > db.users.update({username: 'Keith'}, {$set: {age: 25}})